-A Sex-Doll Brothel – Yes, That’s A Thing – Is Opening In Toronto, Will Be North America’s First
+A Sex Doll Brothel – Yes, That’s A Thing – Is Opening In Toronto, Will Be North America’s First

-North America’s first sex-doll brothel is set to open in Toronto, with customers laying down $80 or more for a “session” with the lifelike silicon creations, City News is reporting.
+North America’s first sex doll brothel is set to open in Toronto, with customers laying down $80 or more for a “session” with the lifelike silicon creations, City News is reporting.

 A sex doll, for those not familiar, is just what you think it is: a lifelike humanoid doll, made of silicon, that mimics the look and feel of a real man or woman, with which someone can have sex.
 The customizable creations can be made to mimic any size, shape, skin color, eye color, hair color, and so on.
 And though the industry doesn’t like to talk about it, sex dolls resembling children are also a thing.
 As of this writing, the industry produces only female dolls, but male dolls are rumored to be in the works.